zavalab/ADAM_Documentation/dashboard_vis_tool.md

 <h3>Hybrid Mapping Style</h3>

 <p>
-    In a hybrid mapping style, the flow pathways are displayed in a Straight Line mapping method, but you can also hover over the straight lines and click in order to toggle the routing pathways.
+    In a <b>hybrid</b> mapping style, the flow pathways are displayed in a Straight Line mapping method, but you can also hover over the straight lines and click in order to display the routing pathways.
 This method of mapping combines the Straight Line and Hybrid mapping methods, and it displays the most information.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\hybrid.png">